Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

 });
 ```

-For more information about models and the methods available, please visit the Mongoose [models page](https://mongoosejs.com/docs/models.html){:target="_blank"}
+For more information about models and the methods available, please visit the Mongoose [models page](https://mongoosejs.com/docs/models.html){:target="blank" rel="noopener"}

 ## Part 3: Building a REST API

 We can use the information above and what we've built so far to extend our Express application into a fully functioning REST API:

-1. Visit the [Getting Started](https://docs.atlas.mongodb.com/getting-started/){:target="_blank"} guide and follow parts 1-4 to set up an account and create a database with MongoDB Atlas.
+1. Visit the [Getting Started](https://docs.atlas.mongodb.com/getting-started/){:target="blank" rel="noopener"} guide and follow parts 1-4 to set up an account and create a database with MongoDB Atlas.

 2. Next, install Mongoose via NPM: